MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-channeldata.md

 > [!NOTE]
 >
 > - The `chat_id` parameter is common to all Telegram methods.
-If you do not specify `chat_id` as a parameter, the framework will provide the ID for you.
+If you don't specify `chat_id` as a parameter, the framework will provide the ID for you.
 > - Instead of passing file contents inline, specify the file using a URL and media type as shown in the example below.
 > - Within each message that your bot receives from the Telegram channel, the `ChannelData` property will include the message that your bot sent previously.